 * Submit your online registration, teacher work form and District Audition fees by your District deadline.
 The entry fee is $24.00 per solo entry $30.00 per duet entry.
 Send one check to cover all fees.

 *After your District Auditions, register your students online for the KMTA State Honors Audition and submit your Teacher Work form by email or mail.
 State Audition fees of $24.00 per solo entry, $30.00 per duet entry and $15 per student in chamber groups.
 Pay online or send one check to cover all the students’ fees.
-The state registrations must be completed by October 6th 7pm.
+The state registrations must be completed by October 4th 7pm.
+No late entries will be accepted.

 * Students of all ages are eligible.